vosaul/status.im/source/build_status/desktop.md

 # Building a release package

-Run the following commands to build a Desktop package for the host environment (Linux or Mac OS):
+Run the following commands to build a Desktop package for the host environment:

 ``` bash
 git clone https://github.com/status-im/status-react.git